Structure formation in large-volume cosmological simulations of fuzzy dark matter: Impact of the non-linear dynamics: Halo mass function

 Also shown in \cref{fig:halo-mass-function} are two fits, given by dotted and dashed lines, in a fashion similar to \citet{Schive2016}.
 While the dotted line uses exactly the same function as given in \citet{Schive2016} for the corresponding particle mass $m$, the dashed line is a modified fit of the form

 where the \citet{Sheth1999} mass function has been used for the \ac{CDM} mass function $(\dd n/\dd M)\big|_{\mtext{CDM}}(M, z)$.
-In other words, the two parameters $M_0$ and the inner exponent $α$ ($M_0 = \num{1.6e10}\, (mc^2/(\SI{e-22}{\eV}))^{-\sfrac{4}{3}} \Ms$ and $α = -1.1$ in \citet{Schive2016}) are allowed to vary compared to the values found in \citet{Schive2016}.
+In other words, the mass parameter $M_0$ and the inner exponent $α$ are allowed to vary compared to the values found in \citet{Schive2016} (where they are set to $M_0 = \SI{1.6e10}{\Msunit}$ and $α = -1.1$).
 The result shows that while an appropriate fit to our mass function can be obtained using a very similar functional form, the shape changes slightly, and the peak mass $M_0$ shifts to much lower halo masses.
-This indicates that either the method used by \citet{Schive2016} underestimates the number of low-mass haloes, or that the inclusion of \ac{FDM}-appropriate initial conditions (as discussed in \cref{sec:ics}) causes a strong impact on the formation of low-mass haloes.
+This indicates that either the method used by \citet{Schive2016} underestimates the number of low-mass haloes, or that the inclusion of \ac{FDM}-appropriate \aclp{IC} (as discussed in \cref{sec:fdm-ics}) causes a strong impact on the formation of low-mass haloes.
 This question can only be resolved by performing another set of full \ac{FDM} simulations with self-consistent initial conditions.